Proxies That Work logo

 Your Device → Proxy Server → Target Website → Proxy Server → Your Device

-1. You send a request — e.g., visiting example.com through a browser or script.
+1. You send a request

-👉 Learn first: What Is a Proxy?
+👉 Start here: What Is a Proxy?

 Key components of a proxy system

-A functional proxy setup includes several layers:
+A complete proxy setup consists of several coordinated layers:

 Component Function Example

-Client Sends the original request Browser, bot, or scraper
+Client Initiates the request Browser, bot, scraper

-Target Server The destination website or API example.com
+Target Server Destination website or API example.com

-👉 Next: Proxy Authentication Methods
+👉 Continue: Proxy Authentication Methods

 Proxy request and response flow (visual overview)